crickets-and-comb/bfb_delivery/docs/getting_started.rst

 Getting Started
 ===============

-If you're reading this, you are probably an end user who, at the current state of the project, will be using the command-line interface (CLI) to type in one or two commands.
+If you're reading this, you are probably an end user who, at the current state of the project, will be using the command-line interface (CLI) to run one or two commands.
 Before you can use the CLI, you'll need to do some initial setup on your machine if it hasn't already been done.
 This document will walk you through that process.

 Setting up your machine
 -----------------------